Ayurvedic View On Parkinson’s Disease And Its Treatment

 Dosage: 1 tablet twice daily with warm water after meals.

 This herbal formulation is available in the form of capsules.
 It includes two herbs that are safed musli (Chlorophytum borivilianum) and gokshura (Tribulus terrestris).
 Safed musli (Chlorophytum borivilianum) is considered as a white gold (divya aushadh) in ayurveda.
 It is a great rasayana that helps in rejuvenating the nerve cells which in turn reduces vata dosha and is helpful in alleviating nervous symptoms.
 Gokshura (Tribulus terrestris) prevents the further deterioration of the cells and helps in alleviating cognitive functions and lack of coordination.

 Dosage: 1 capsule twice daily with warm water after meals.

 It is a herbal powder which is made up of a single herb named as kapikacchu (Mucuna pruriens).
 Kapikacchu helps in curing symptoms of Parkinson’s disease by balancing vata dosha and also due to ist neuroprotective action it promotes the formation of dopamine which in turn alleviate the symptoms of parkinson’s disease.

-Dosage: 1 tsp twice daily with plain water after meals.
+Dosage: 1 teaspoonful twice daily with warm water after meals.

 5. ASHWAGANDHA CAPSULES